A key witness against Roger Stone says William Barr twisted his words

 Responding to news reports on the prosecutors’ recommendation, Trump, in a 1:48 a.m. tweet on February 11, called the proposed punishment “horrible and very unfair.”
 Later that day, at the behest of Barr, who claims he was not influenced by Trump’s tweet, Justice Department officials overrode the front-line prosecutors’ original recommendation.
 In a new memo that said Stone should receive a shorter sentence, these officials argued that Stone had not really threatened Credico, pointing to a letter Credico had sent the judge in the case seeking leniency for Stone.
 “I never in any way felt that Stone himself posed a direct physical threat to me or my dog,” Credico wrote.

 On February 20, District Court Judge Amy Berman Jackson sentenced Stone to just over three years in prison.
-Stone, who is 67, is now arguing for a delay in the start of his sentence citing the risk of the coronavirus.
+Stone, who is 67, is now arguing for a delay in the start of his sentence due to the risk of the coronavirus.

 On Wednesday, Aaron Zelinsky, a lead prosecutor in the Stone case, told the House Judiciary Committee that Barr’s intervention was politically-driven, an intervention based on Stone’s relationship with Trump.
 Zelinsky said the prosecutors’ jobs were threatened over the sentence.
 “We were pressured to say that Mr. Credico had no concerns and had no worries as a result of Mr. Stone’s conduct,” he said.